HealthCatalyst/healthcareai-r/inst/docs/index.md

 ## Install the bleeding edge version (for folks providing contributions)

-* Work in the console of RGui or (preferably) RStudio
+Open RStudio and work in the console
 ```
 library(devtools)
 devtools::install_github(repo='HealthCatalyst/healthcareai-r')